samiat-quadir/bar-directory-recon/PRECOMMIT_PERMANENT_RESOLUTION.md

 - ✅ Code quality maintained through alternatives
 - ✅ Option to re-enable pre-commit later if desired

-The development workflow is now unblocked and reliable.
+The development workflow is now unblocked and reliable.✅ Pre-commit permission issues permanently resolved